When is the best time to ask my patients for feedback?

 - see patients once or briefly and are unsure when to approach them for feedback

-- see patients who might not be able to complete a feedback questionnaire themselves (such as children).
+- see patients who might not be able to complete a feedback questionnaire themselves (such as young children).

 Key points to consider

 - It’s important to reflect on patient feedback for revalidation, even if you only see patients briefly.